 On her first attempt, in the North Atlantic, her boat capsized 15 or 16 times in 72 hours during Hurricane Danielle.
 She sustained extensive injuries, and eventually pressed the emergency button on her EPIRB beacon to request rescue.
 To her great credit, she went back for more, and successfully crossed the Atlantic by the equatorial route.

-The book was a sobering reminder of just how different a creature the North Atlantic is from the mid-Atlantic.
+The book was an impressive reminder of just how different a creature the North Atlantic is from the mid-Atlantic.
 Rougher, colder, stormier, altogether more dangerous.
-I certainly don’t under-estimate the challenge that I will be tackling in 2012.
-My mother gave me this book for Christmas.
-I wonder if she’s trying to tell me something?

 LAST FEW DAYS OF VOTING!